kkphoenixgx/Programming-Classes/Css-Sass/Sass/indexSass.md

 tags: [Index Css-Sass](../Index%20Css-Sass.md)

-Sass is a extension of CSS that makes CSS more powerful.

-Sass will compile Sass into CSS.
+Sass is a extension of CSS that makes CSS more powerful, Sass compiles Sass files to CSS.